gmarti-web/gmarti-web.github.io/_pages/azure-web-app-with-terraform.md

 collection: azure-web-app-with-terraform
 sort_by: order
 date: 2024-11-10
-last_modified_at: 2025-03-02
+last_modified_at: 2025-03-05
 ---

 ## Project narrative

-For my PTW310 portfolio project, I created an instructional document in a Docs as Code environment.
+For my PTW310 portfolio project, I created an instructional document in a Docs-as-Code environment.
 I originally planned to create an in-depth blog-style tutorial, like other tutorials you see on Medium or other software source documentation.
 In the end, I was successful.